cbeck88/krakenrs/README.md

 Rest API Demo
 -------------

-The `krak` binary target is a simple demo that can be used to exercise the rest API functionality.
+The `kraken` binary target is a simple demo that can be used to exercise the rest API functionality.
 It is a command-line target that can parse a credentials file, connect to kraken and make a single API call, and print the response.

 Usage:
-- Build everything: `cargo build`.
-- Run `./target/debug/krak --help` for usage information.
+- Run `cargo run --example kraken -- --help` for usage information.
-  For example, you can see the trading system's current status with `./krak system-status`, or see asset pairs and current prices with `./krak asset-pairs`, `./krak ticker AAVEUSD`
+  For example, you can see the trading system's current status with `./kraken system-status`, or see asset pairs and current prices with `./kraken asset-pairs`, `./kraken ticker AAVEUSD`
 - If you want to use private APIs, go to your Kraken account and create an API key.
   Then create a json file with your credentials, with the following schema:
   ```